ORCA CAMP KAYAKING TRIP

 Boat Ride to Camp

 Meet the water taxi at Discovery Launch in Campbell River at 8:00am.
 Your expert guide will brief you about your boat ride to camp.
 The 2.5 hour journey passes through the Discovery Passage and the infamous ‘Seymour Narrows’ .
 Sightings of porpoises, dolphins, and whales are common even before reaching camp.
 Arriving at camp, you’ll be greeted by camp staff and settled into your wilderness accommodations.
-An afternoon kayak orientation will prepare you for your first paddle.
+An afternoon kayak orientation will prepare you for your first paddle of this tour.

 A Full Day of Kayaking